dealev/four_amgios/README.md

 This section will break down the ciruit system(s) needed, server data, api endpoints, and data visualization of the project, specifying which team members are responsible for each section:

-1. **Animal Section Page**
+1. **Research/Front-End Design**

-   - Description: Where players can select the animal they want to battle with.
-When an animal is about to be selected, the player is shown information relating to the animal's native region and recent population count.
+   - Description: Conducts research on the zodiac signs and creates/plans the design of the wheel as well as other front-end elements of the site.
-   - Responsible: {Team Member Name}
+   - Responsible: {Andrea Godsey}

-2. **Player Animal Controller Movements**
+2. **Coding the Wheel to Land on an Animal**

    - Description: Where users can view and edit their profile information.
    - Responsible: {Team Member Name}

-3. **Contact Page**
+3. **Coding the Pop-Up Information when a person lands on an Animal**

    - Description: Where users can send contact messages to the site admins.
    - Responsible: {Team Member Name}

-4. **{Additional Pages}**
+4. **Adding neccessary information to each Pop-Up**
    - {Repeat this pattern for other pages of the app}

 ### Sources Cited